Imam killed outside New Jersey mosque, and the shooter remains at large, authorities say

-A New Jersey imam was shot and killed outside his mosque before dawn Wednesday, leaving authorities hunting for a shooter.
+A New Jersey imam was gunned down outside his mosque before dawn Wednesday, leaving authorities hunting for a shooter and saying they’ve found no evidence yet that an anti-Muslim bias played a part in the shooting.

 Imam Hassan Sharif was in his car when he was shot more than once at about 6 a.m. near the Masjid-Muhammad Mosque in Newark, the state’s largest city, Essex County Prosecutor Ted Stephens said at a news conference.
 He was taken to a nearby hospital but died in the afternoon.